-- Melanoma under a nail.
+Melanoma under a nail.
 Acral-lentiginous melanoma is a rare form of melanoma that can occur under a fingernail or toenail.
 It can also be found on the palms of the hands or the soles of the feet.
-It's more common in black people and in other people with darker skin pigment.
+It's more common in people of Asian descent, black people and in others with dark skin pigment.

 When to see a doctor

 Make an appointment with your doctor if you notice any skin changes that seem unusual.

 Melanoma occurs when something goes wrong in the melanin-producing cells (melanocytes) that give color to your skin.